-- Wake up early and post breakfast depart for Paro a journey of 7 hours.
+- Wake up early and post breakfast depart for Thimphu a journey of 7 hours.

-- After permits and immigration process we will leave for the beautiful town Paro.
+- After permits and immigration process we will leave for Thimphu.

 - Embark on a beautiful journey through the beautiful landscapes of this thunder Dragon Land.

-- Reach Paro by evening and check in to the hotel.
+- Reach Thimphu by evening & check in to the hotel.

 - Dinner & Sleep Overnight at the hotel.